 Field-hunting tip

-Look in metamorphic manganese ore deposits country — that is the host setting where gonyerite typically forms.
+Look in metamorphic manganese ore deposits country, the host setting where gonyerite typically forms.
 If you start seeing hausmannite, braunite, baryte in float, you are in the right ground.
 Field specimens usually show a platy aggregates, micaceous habit, so train your eye for that shape before scanning the outcrop.